 But whether or not you’ll qualify for a Preferred Plus or Preferred rate, a Regular Plus or Regular rate, a Regular or a Table 2 rate, a Table 2 or a Table 4 rate, etc., etc. can really only be determined after underwriting is complete.

-There can be a big difference in cost from one rate class to the next and we are talking about thousands of dollars over the life of the policy.
+There can be a big difference in cost from one rate class to the next and we are potentially talking about thousands of dollars difference over the life of the policy.

-If you’re like us, and cannot make a decision until you know the real price, than our two application process is the perfect fit for you.
+If you’re like us, and cannot make a decision until you know the real price, than our dual application process is the perfect fit for you.

-After you are approved we can finalize the plan and amount you want to buy.
+After you’re approved, we can finalize the exact plan and amount you want to buy.

-No More Difficult To Apply To 2 Insurance Companies Than 1
+No More Difficult To Apply To 2 Companies Than 1

 All you’d need to do is to sign 2 forms instead of one and we do the rest!